Thiripyitsaya Sanctuary Resort

 Enjoy breakfast in the morning on the terrace overlooking the majestic Irawaddy river

-With a total of 76 guest rooms, from superior rooms to our favorite, the lavish suites, Thiripyitsaya Sanctuary Resort is the perfect base to explore the stunning temple-strewn plains of Bagan.
-Each room is decorated in Burmese style, with an abundance of wood and local materials.
+With a total of 76 guest rooms, from superior rooms to the lavish suites, Thiripyitsaya Sanctuary Resort is the perfect base to explore the stunning temple-strewn plains of Bagan.
+Each room is decorated in a Burmese style, with an abundance of wood and local materials.
 The eight suites open to the Irrawaddy River, each with a wide verandah from which to view dramatic sunsets.
 Comprising 60 square meters, a suites feature a sitting room, a bedroom and a well-appointed.
 The suites are housed in villas located in a peaceful corner of the resort away to ensure privacy and quiet.

 Before a long day out on the plains of Bagan, enjoy a breakfast served on the Terrace looking out to the pool and the Irrawaddy River.
 All-day alfresco dining is available at the Verandah and in the evening, the Terrace is transformed for candle-lit dining under the stars.